 Thanks to Pearson for sponsoring the report, ensuring that it is free to all.

-Join Pia Maske, East Asia Research Manager, on Wednesday 3rd of May to discuss some of the findings from this latest research into student voice.
-Our panel will include two international school consultants who contributed to the research report: Matthew Savage, Independent Consultant and a former International School Principal, and Joel Jr Llaban, Director of Diversity, Equity, Inclusion and Justice at the International Schools Services (ISS).
-Find out more and register for free here.
+Pia Maske, East Asia Research Manager, discusses some of the findings from our research in our student voice webinar.
+Including two international school consultants who contributed to the research report: Matthew Savage, Independent Consultant and a former International School Principal, and Joel Jr Llaban, Director of Diversity, Equity, Inclusion and Justice at the International Schools Services (ISS).
+Watch the recording over on the ISC Research Community, sign up for free here >